openstack/tacker/doc/source/contributor/zabbix-plugin.rst

 If we enter Zabbix-related information in the template, you will get a Token according to the internal workflow of Zabbix-plugin.
-It it used to configure varitous monitoring functions.
+It it used to configure various monitoring functions.

 .. code-block:: console